 You do not venture out of bounds—be it sidecountry or backcountry—without the necessary safety equipment.
 Period.
-And why would you, when there are compact, lightweight, and comfortable backcountry ski packs out there that make hauling your gear a piece of cake?
-The newest backcountry packs come with all kinds of high tech bells and whistles, including avalanche airbag compatibility.
+And why would you, when there are compact, lightweight, and comfortable backcountry and ski touring packs out there that make hauling your gear a piece of cake?
+The newest ski-specific packs come with all kinds of high tech bells and whistles, including avalanche airbag compatibility.
 Here are SKI's top picks.

 Scott Backcountry Patrol AP 30 with Alpride E1

 The Backcountry Patrol doesn’t compromise when it comes to safety.
 It’s equipped with the Alpride E1, the lightest avalanche airbag system on the market.
 Its supercapacitor technology and charger can be juiced up with USB or two AAs.
 Separate sleeves store your safety equipment and a hip belt with leg loops hugs your waist.
 Attach your skis A-frame or diagonally for hiking mobility.
 [Price: $1,100, Buy Now]

 Arc’teryx Alpha SK 32